Sage Bambino Plus Review

 3 Second Warmup Time

-Obviously, the group, the portafilter etc., will all need a bit of warming up, so you’ll need to pull some water through the portafilter to get everything warmed up before pulling your shot, nevertheless even after doing that you’ll still be pulling your shot within 10-15 seconds of turning on the machine, which is really impressive, and has me wondering if perhaps there’s some alien technology at work here from a certain downed craft from Roswell New Mexico…
+Obviously, the group, the portafilter etc., will all need a bit of warming up, so you’ll need to pull some water through the portafilter to get everything warmed up before pulling your shot, however even after doing that you’ll still be pulling your shot within 10-15 seconds of turning on the machine, which is really impressive, and has me wondering if perhaps there’s some alien technology at work here from a certain downed craft from Roswell New Mexico…

 9 Bars of Pressure